Polyphenols are a class of chemicals found naturally in plants, including fruits, veggies, herbs and spices, teas, cocoa, and even wine.

 Both are great for heart health and reducing LDL cholesterol (the “bad” kind) and triglyceride levels (also bad at high levels).
 EGCG in particular may help you feel more calm, less fatigued, and even help prevent cancer cell growth and Alzheimer’s disease.

-Black beans are a great source of polyphenols.
-In addition to being a rich source of nutrients like protein and fiber, they are packed with antioxidants and may help keep blood sugar levels under control.
+Beans are a great source of polyphenols.
+A 200 mg serving contains about 70 to 110 mg of monomeric polyphenols.
+In addition to being a rich source of nutrients like protein and fiber, they’re packed with antioxidants and may help keep blood sugar levels under control.

 Resveratrol may also be beneficial in the prevention of blood clots by making platelets less likely to stick together and form a clot.
-Plus, studies show resveratrol can improve insulin sensitivity and regulate glucose absorption in the gut.
+Plus, studies show resveratrol can improve HbA1c, a measure of how well-managed blood sugar has been over a period of time.

 Ellagitannins have been studied for their potential role to reduce the risk of certain diseases including cancer, cardiovascular diseases, and neurodegenerative diseases.